yoeran/e-missions.nl/src/custom-data/topics/en/cloud-storage.md

   last 10 years?**

-  In 2012 there were around 500.000 data centers around the world, today this amount is over 8 million, and many more are coming in the coming years.
+  In 2012 there were around 500.000 data centers around the world, today this amount is over 8 million, and in the coming years there will be many more.
 The already obese cloud is getting fatter and fatter.
 Energy needs double every 4 years, making cloud storage the fastest growing energy consuming sector there is.
 If we go on like this, by 2040, an estimated 14% of the world’s CO2 emissions will be caused by the electricity demand of data centers.

   Fortunately there is a lot we can do about this.
 With 90% of all data never used, with much data stored for long term collection purposed, with many double entries and with suboptimized application configurations there are many areas in which we can become more efficient in using cloud storage spaces.